Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 current_detect_key_label_width: max width of current key

-current_detect_key_algorithm: the key analysis algorithm to use, currently there are 2 algorithms to choose, corresponding to 0 and 1
+current_detect_key_algorithm: the key analysis algorithm to use, currently there are 3 algorithms to choose, corresponding to 0, 1, 2

-major_minor_preference: config parameter of current key analysis function, whether to put major and minor as the most possible result
+current_detect_key_major_minor_preference: config parameter of current key analysis function, whether to put major and minor as the most possible result

-most_appear_num : config parameter of current key analysis function, the number of possible keys
+current_detect_key_most_appear_num : config parameter of current key analysis function, the number of possible keys

 current_detect_key_limit: the max number of notes to analyze when playing, if current number of notes exceed this limit, then clear the temp

+current_detect_key_unit: the unit in bars to slice a piece in ranges, for the third key analysis algorithm (detect_scale3)

+current_detect_key_key_accuracy_tol: the minimum accuracy in float of percentage of a part of piece to be detected as a key, for the third key analysis algorithm (detect_scale3)